vdynak/Profemon/README.md

 # Profemon
 This command line project trains Profemons.
-This is a concept based on Pokemon, but instead, it is based on professors at my college; hence, Profemons.
+This is a concept based on Pokemon, but instead, it is applies to the professors at my college; hence, Profemons.

 Explanation: Trainers train their profemons, so they can challenge the departments (trainers who specialize in a single type of profemon) to a profemon battle and gain a degree.